 Explore sudbury town centre

-Set in the heart of East Anglia, Sudbury is a thriving market town and has been since Saxon times.
+Set in the heart of the beautiful Stour Valley, the famous landscape that inspired painters Thomas Gainsborough and John Constable.
+Sudbury is a thriving market town and has been since Saxon times.

 Before the Roman Conquest an Iron Age settlement occupied the defensible spur of high ground, roughly between the Croft and Stour Street.
 The development of the present town began in the Middle Saxon period and the semi-circular street pattern to the west of Market Hill represents successive expansions of the town in late Saxon and Norman times.